-Including cable TV in your rental rate is logical for multiple locations and demographics.
-For instance, in case your target renters include avid sports fans, they are more enthusiastic about having live television services, and will frequently be happy to pay a bit more rent to have it included.
+Including cable TV in your rental rate seems beneficial for numerous locations and demographics.
+For example, if your target renters include avid sports fans, they are more likely to want live television services and will often gladly spend a little more rent to have it included.

-A number of tenants do not like signing up for cable services that will lock them into long-term contracts because they are uncertain as to how long they will be residing in the home.
-They may also dislike the difficulty of contacting customer service each time something goes wrong.
-For these tenants, a rental home keen on giving cable TV offers a strong incentive to pay a little extra to not go through such a problem.
+Various tenants oppose signing up for cable services that will lock them into long-term contracts because they are not sure how long they will inhabit the home.
+They may also hate the hassle of contacting customer service every time something goes wrong.
+For these tenants, a rental home willing to provide cable TV gives a great incentive to pay a little extra to avoid any inconvenience.

-Then again, younger tenants may or may not find an offer of “free” cable to be worth a higher rent.
-Streaming services are becoming the go-to choice for those who find cable TV lacking in viewing options.
-Even though streaming services are pricier, a lot of young people will share a subscription or sign up selectively to save money.
-For these individuals, streaming services grant them the authority to choose when to sign up or cancel if they wish to.
+On the flip side, younger tenants may or may not consider an offer of “free” cable worth a higher rent.
+And recent survey data supports this.
+For example, 81% of Americans age 65 and older say they still have cable service, while only 34% of American age 18 to 29 do.
+Streaming services are becoming the go-to choice for numerous who consider cable TV lacking viewing options.
+Even though streaming services are not free, numerous young people will share a subscription or sign up selectively to save money.
+Streaming services provide these users the freedom to opt for when to sign up or cancel if they want.

-For Chubbuck property owners, there are every so often strong incentive to include cable TV as part of the rent.
-For instance, internet providers will often bundle both internet service and cable TV, lowering the cost of both.
-For specific locations and demographics, being able to afford internet service and cable TV may give property owners a competitive edge.
-The simplest way to know for sure if offering cable TV is perfect for your situation is to ask your tenants, either current or prospective.
-They can tell you better than anyone what the expectations are and how tenants may answer to including “free” cable TV.
+Property owners frequently have a valid reason to include cable TV as part of the rent.
+For instance, internet providers will commonly bundle internet service and cable TV, lowering the cost of both.
+Providing internet service and cable TV for particular communities and demographics may give property owners a competitive edge.
+The quickest way to determine if offering cable TV is suitable for your case is to ask your tenants.
+They know better than anyone what the expectations are and how tenants may adapt to including “free” cable TV.

-In case you’ve discussed with your tenants, and they do not wish to have cable TV, it may be possible to temporarily discontinue your cable service while leaving the cables intact.
-Depending on the service provider, you may be able to suspend or even cancel service relatively easily, saving you the cost of paying for it each month.
-You could then offer a slightly lower rent or, if you choose, pocket the savings.
+If you’ve chatted with your tenants and found that they dislike cable TV, it may be possible to discontinue your cable service temporarily while leaving the cables intact.
+Depending on the service provider, you may be able to suspend or even cancel service immediately, saving you the expense of paying for it each month.
+You could then offer a somewhat lower rent or, if you choose, pocket the savings.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.